 The National SpeedSkating Circuit Returns to Lincoln, NE

 The National SpeedSkating Circuit, the professional inline racing league for the sport of inline speed skating, is excited to announce its return to the Cornhusker State on Saturday July 14, 2018 at 6:30 p.m.
 CDT for Event 30.
+The event will be held at the Speedway Village.
 The last time the NSC visited Lincoln, NE, was in July of 2017 when they hosted an unforgettable night of racing with nearly 500 spectators in attendance.
 The NSC sports league consists of the top 30 professional men and women inline speed skating racers.
 The women race distances ranging from 100m to 1300m and the men race distances ranging from 100m to 1600m.

 “If you are trying to get an idea of what an NSC event is like, picture track and field, except the racers are on inline speed skates, going much faster and they are not required to stay in designated lanes.
 This format of racing makes for one hell of a show,” said Miguel Jose, NSC President.